How does Parse.ly measure engaged time?

 This is an issue, as single-page visitors can comprise anywhere from 30-70% of the publisher’s audience.
 That’s a pretty substantial chunk to leave off of any benchmark analysis one might provide regarding time-on-site.

 To avoid the issue of exit events, Parse.ly uses a “heartbeat” pixel to measure engagement.
 This pixel pings every several seconds to check if a user is still active on an article as defined by:

 - The user is presently engaging with page.
 We detect this by identifying cursor movement, scrolling, video playing, clicking, etc.)

 After 10 seconds of inactivity, the heartbeat no longer considers the user engaged, and the time stops tracking.
 It can pick up again later, if that user re-engages with the article.
 Note that you’ll need to set the “PARSELY.videoPlaying” value to track engaged time on pages with embedded videos.
 See our documentation on that here.

 Since we aren’t dependent on entry/exit events, we are able to encapsulate a more precise time measurement of your audience.
 This includes the time spent on the final page in a user’s session, and single-page visitors.
 And while heartbeat pixels still technically estimate actual time spent, they are markedly more accurate in terms of actual engagement on the page.
-Note that due to limitations imposed by Google and Facebook, we can’t currently track engaged time on AMP or Facebook Instant Articles.
+Note that customers who implemented Facebook Instant Article tracking prior to June 2018 must adjust their integration code to capture engaged time on this platform.